Etcor/gwent-match/README.md

 # Features

-- Users receive a quest upon starting the game
+- Users receive a quest upon starting the game.
-- Users are treated to new cards and scenery upon winning a game
+- Users are treated to new cards and scenery upon winning a game.
-- The app calculates the user's accuracy
+- The app calculates the user's accuracy.
-- The user is able to replay the story when they complete all areas of the game
+- The user is able to replay the story when they complete all areas of the game.

 # Example of App